Notification: Finalists: June 1, 2013; Winners; July 1, 2013

 The Writers Place (TWP) has announced the finalists for its November 2011 – April 2012 screenplay contest.

-An interview with screenwriter Parker Briscoe regarding the Writers Place Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?
+An interview with screenwriter Deana Costner regarding the Writers Place Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?

-A: I recieved no feedback on the my script.
-It wasn't offered in the contest application, however the people running the contest seemed more then helpful to give feedback if requested.Q: Has your success in this contest helped you market your script?
+A: I wasn't expecting any.
+Although since winning they have given me some helpful advice.Q: Has your success in this contest helped you market your script?
 Were you contacted by any agents, managers or producers?

-A: I haven't been contacted by anyone yet.Q: What's your background?
+A: The announcement was just made last month.Q: What's your background?
 Have you written any other screenplays or television scripts?

-A: I would love to move to L.A., however Canada is where I stay at the moment.
-Maybe one day.Q: What's next?
+A: I love to travel to Los Angeles but I live in Florida.Q: What's next?
 Are you working on a new script?